junioranheu/nuget-package-Bulk.Sql/README.md

 ### BulkInsert usage

-Once you have installed the Bulk.Sql package, you can follow these steps to start using it in your .NET 6 project:
+Once you have installed the Bulk.Sql package, **make sure to import the proper using statement in your file**, then you can start using it in your .NET 6 project:

 ```
 await Bulk.Insert(list, _context, "TableName");
 ```

-The first parameter requires a list — commonly resulting from a LINQ query.
+1️⃣ The first parameter requires a list — commonly resulting from a LINQ query.

-The second parameter allows you to pass whether the application's context, a SqlConnection (Microsoft.Data.SqlClient or System.Data.SqlClient), a MySqlConnection or a NpgsqlConnection data base connection.<br/>
+2️⃣ The second parameter allows you to pass whether the application's context, a SqlConnection (Microsoft.Data.SqlClient or System.Data.SqlClient), a MySqlConnection or a NpgsqlConnection data base connection.<br/>
-E.g.: new SqlConnection(connectionString), new MySqlConnection(connectionString), or NpgsqlConnection(connectionString).
+E.g.: new SqlConnection(connectionString), new MySqlConnection(connectionString), or new NpgsqlConnection(connectionString).

-The third parameter requires the aiming table's name.
+3️⃣ The third parameter requires the aiming table's name.

-There are other optional parameters.
+*️⃣ There are other optional parameters.
 Be sure to check them out after downloading the package.

+⚠️ Important note for PostgreSQL:
+When using Bulk.Insert on PostgreSQL tables, columns that are Primary Keys with autoincrement (e.g., SERIAL, BIGSERIAL, IDENTITY) must be passed as null in the list.
+This way, the database itself will generate the values automatically during the insert.
+This behavior has only been confirmed for PostgreSQL.
+It has not been verified for SQL Server or MySQL.

 ### BulkDelete usage